SNK: First Incarnation of SNK Corporation (1986–1999)

 In response to strong sales of the company's NES ports, SNK began to dabble in the development of original software designed specifically for the NES console.
 Two games came out of this effort: Baseball Stars (1989) and Crystalis (1990; known as God Slayer in Japan).
 In 1989, two home video game consoles were released in North America: the Sega Genesis, and NEC and Hudson Soft's TurboGrafx-16.
 Nintendo followed suit with a new system in 1991, the Super Nintendo Entertainment System (Super NES, SNES).
 SNK as a whole did not become involved in the "system wars" of the early 1990s.
 Instead, it refocused its efforts on arcades.
 Other third parties, such as Romstar and Takara, were left to license and port SNK's properties to the various home consoles of the time with help from SNK's American home entertainment division.
 With console ports mainly handled outside the company, it moved on to developing SNK-branded arcade equipment.
 SNK also licensed Tiger Electronics to market handheld electronic games from some of its brands.

 In 1988, SNK created the idea of a modular cabinet for arcades.
 Up to that point, arcade cabinets typically contained only one game.
 When an arcade operator wanted to switch or replace that game, it would have to completely remove the internals of the existing cabinet or exchange the entire setup for another game.
-SNK's new system, called the Neo Geo MVS (short for Multi Video System), featured multiple games in a single cabinet and used a cartridge-based storage mechanism.
+SNK's new system, called the Neo Geo MVS (short for Multi Video System), developed by Fatal Fury and The King of Fighters director Takashi Nishiyama, featured multiple games in a single cabinet and used a cartridge-based storage mechanism.
 The system debuted in 1990 and could contain one, two, four, or six separate games in a single cabinet.
 To swap in a new game, all the operator had to do was remove one cartridge and exchange it for another.
 The MVS was an immediate success.
 It greatly shortened the setup time needed for each game, minimized floor space for cabinets, and reduced costs for new cartridges to US$500—less than half of what a traditional arcade unit cost at the time.